wesleycats/ue4-3cs-setup-template/README.md

 ## 4. Setup a bleuprint with trigger logic that can call the key remapping function in the character blueprint
 ![asset-creation-image](/guide/enhanced_input_remapping_system/8-trigger-key-remapping.jpg)

+*If you want a more in-depth guide, I recommend looking at Unreal's documentation: https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Input/EnhancedInput/*